lucaboriani/testing-stuff/texts/unit-testing-with-jest.md

 ## Expecting a function to throw error:

-You should always take in account edge cases and the possibility that a funtion you are callig will generate an error.
+You should always take in account edge cases and the possibility that a funtion you are calling will generate an error.

 imagine we have a simple module which creates a div in anothe div: